sabifo4/II_SRUK_Scientific_Computing/README.md

 # II_SRUK_Scientific_Computing
 This repository contains the material for the II edition of the SRUK Scientific Computing.
-All the sections covered in this workshop are introduced below.
+The next subsections contain important information about how to install the software required for the workshop as well as the practical sessions that will be carried out.
+Note that the latter will not be available until the day of the workshop.

 ## R and Python: get yourself started!
 We are going to learn how to program in R and Python, so you need to first download this software before attending the workshop.